TanukiSharp/MHArmory/MHArmory.Search/Documentation/README.md

 This phase is actually the most complicated one.
 Its role is to mark which equipment will really be involved in the search.

-The difference with the phase 1 is that phase 1 removes what is absolutely useless.
-Phase 2 does not remove anything, it simply marks the equipment that will be used in the solving.
-This let's the user tweak which equipment he or she want to still use, or remove anyway, through the `Advanced search` window.
+The difference with the phase 1 is that phase 1 removes equipment, whereas phase 2 does not remove anything, it simply marks the equipment that will really be used in the solving.
+It means that is suggests not to use some equipment, or to prefer some over some others.

+This let's the user tweak which equipment he or she wants to still use, or remove anyway, through the `Advanced search` window.

 Phases 1 and 2 occur during input selection, which are:
 - Skill selection